capel82/Busy-Capel/README.md

 Pretty Printed at Flask Pymongo at [youtube](www.youtube.com)
 @2BN-Chris_alumnus in Slack Community posted about codes for route update recipe using splitlines()

-c.. **Photos used:** - All images are taken from [BBC Good Food](www.bbcgoodfood.com), [Sainsbury](https://recipes.sainsburys.co.uk/recipes/healthy-eating/chargrilled-chicken-shawarma-with-smashed-chickpeas and [Jenniferbanz](https://jenniferbanz.com/).
+b. **Photos and recipes contents used:** - All  are taken from [BBC Good Food](www.bbcgoodfood.com), [Sainsbury](https://recipes.sainsburys.co.uk/recipes/healthy-eating/chargrilled-chicken-shawarma-with-smashed-chickpeas and [Jenniferbanz](https://jenniferbanz.com/).

 ### I. Acknowledgement
 A special thanks to my mentor **Maranatha Ilesanmi** who has very kindly encouraged, guided and taught me with so much patience towards me in finishing this third milestone project.

 Working from home in this COVID-19 crisis was not easy but I am thankful for my husband and kids who are very considerate whenenever I tried to work through this project.

 Not forget the tutors in Code Institute who have been faithfully helping to solve any problems arising in completing this project.